Someone once told me that my ability to work remotely was like having a “superpower.”

 …[a strength is] not something that you’re good at, just like a weakness isn’t something that you’re bad at.
 A strength is an activity that strengthens you.
 That you look forward to doing.
 It’s an activity that leaves you feeling energized, rather than depleted.

-I like that last bit.
-So you can be the best magician in the world, but if performing magic tricks leaves you feeling depleted, then it’s not a strength.
+Soooo you can be the best magician in the world, but if performing magic tricks leaves you feeling depleted, then it’s not a strength.
 A true strength makes you feel energized afterward.
 Fulfilled.

-What makes YOU feel fulfilled and energized?
+Ask yourself this: What makes you feel fulfilled and energized?

 Check out job descrips